Ezooon/TimeLogger/README.md

 3. Search and filter entries with date and tags.
 4. Attach files to entries.
 5. Generate social media posts from your loaded entries.
+6. Continuous Logging, don't forget to log.
-6. Post on X.
+7. Post on X.
-7. Post on LinkedIn.
+8. Post on LinkedIn.
-8. Chat about your day(s) with a chatbot with access to your loaded entries.
+9. Chat about your day(s) with a chatbot with access to your loaded entries.

 #### Under Development
-1. Continuous Logging.
-2. Post on Facebook.
+1. Post on Facebook.

 #### Ideas: